 In addition to gaining valuable insights to help guide National Wildlife Federation involvement and policy advocacy, the roundtables served as a key platform for participants to build relationships and share resources.

 Through these roundtables, we were able to gain a better understanding of the underlying issues that low-income communities and communities of color face and how the pandemic has made issues much more severe.
-Several intersectional themes arose through conversations, including recommendations on how to tackle issues, and policies to further consider.
-We attempted to highlight and summarize themes, which in no way encompasses the full breadth of issues raised and ideas.
+Several intersectional themes arose through conversations, including recommendations and policies to further consider.
+We attempted to highlight and summarize themes, which in no way encompassed the full breadth of issues raised and ideas.

-National Wildlife Federation is committed to building upon this summary of learnings to work innovatively with partners to address several of the issues raised.
-In the coming months, our organization and national partners will be authoring a comprehensive report to dive deeper on the issues raised and to outline a plan of action for policy advocacy and programming to address the needs of frontline communities.
+Now the National Wildlife Federation has worked innovatively with partners to highlight key policy recommendations in an attempt to address the COVID-19 public health crisis and environmental injustices.
+Our organization, along with national partners, has authored this comprehensive report to dive deeper on the issues raised and outlined a plan of action for policy advocacy and programming to address the needs of frontline communities.

 Get quotes now or call (855) 786-0941Get Quotes Now